MarcoPon/BlockHashLoc/README.md

 **N.B.**

-The tools are still in beta, but they are already functional and the BHL file format is considered final.
+The tools are still in beta and surely not speed optimized, but they are already functional and the BHL file format is considered final.

 ## Demo tour